pavitranew/session-8-OLD/readme.md

 ```

 ```
-const image = gravatar(daniel.email)
+const image = gravitar(daniel.email)
 console.log(image)
 ```

 ## SystemJS

 Browserify, rollup and systemjs are common alternatives to Webpack.
-Since you are writing ES6 modules (and not webpack etc) you are able to switch out for any other system.
+Since you are writing ES6 modules (and not webpack etc) you are free to use any other system.
 Webpack is popular among React developers.
 [SystemJS](https://github.com/systemjs/systemjs) is widely used in Angular 2.

-It uses jspm which allows it to be run in the browser without installing packages.
+SystemJS uses jspm which allows it to be run in the browser without installing packages.

-Good to use when you want to use packages and modules but don't want to set everything up.
+This makes it good to use when you want to use packages and modules but don't want to set everything up.

+cd to systemjs directory.

 Needs to run on a server:

 ```
-$ npm lite-server
+$ lite-server
 ```

+Note index.html:

 ```
 <!DOCTYPE html>